5 Myths About BIM and Why They Are Not True

 1. BIM is just a marketing hype for 3D modeling

 There is a lot of misconception that BIM is just a marketing hype for 3D modeling.
 Although 3D modeling is an integral part of BIM, it is not its only component.
-BIM is an over-encompassing 3D-based process that allows collaborative work between engineers, architects, contractors and building owners.
+BIM is an over-encompassing 3D-based process that allows collaborative work between engineers, architects, contractors, and building owners.
 For many construction organisations, BIM is already a standardised process of how they do work and business.
-With BIM technology and tools, designers and construction teams can communicate about design and construction, and can coordinate data and information across different levels.
-The implementation of BIM as a lifecycle process allows the use of models to extract actual locations and measurement.
+With BIM technology and tools, designers and construction teams can communicate about design and construction and can coordinate data and information across different levels.
+The implementation of BIM as a lifecycle process allows the use of models to extract actual locations and measurements.
 This new workflow allows the field team to have more efficient processes with accurate models and less rework.
 “BIM is integral to everything we do on our projects.
 It’s a lot less expensive dealing with issues such as clashes in the virtual world than in the real world,” Sandra Wilkin of Bradford Construction said in a 2014 BIM panel discussion.

 2. BIM is for big firms and big projects

 This is another false sentiment.
 BIM is not only for complicated and time-consuming projects.
 Regardless of size, construction projects essentially deal with the same problems.
 There is value in working with BIM even on small projects, whether privately initiated or government facilitated.
 No matter the size, BIM is useful in calculating design costs, and in saving time on estimating and budgeting.
 BIM allows project members to make changes and update documents and plans automatically.